tekcapzule/media-converter-service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains set of functions written in Java 11 to create, update, query and manage TekCapzule Campaigns.
+This project contains set of functions written in Java 11 to convert the videos uploaded into s bucket.
 It is a multi-module maven project with two modules named application & domain.
 Application module is a springboot application that exposes these functions and domain module contains the domain logic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>